 If you are reading this, it means that you are at this point in the road.
 I encourage you to move forward, but first learn all you can BEFORE you commit to this adventure.
 One of the first challenges will be planning for enough cages to accommodate a breeding pair and their offspring.

 Remember that canaries are very territorial by nature.
-For most of the year, you have to house mature males individually.
+For most of the year, you must house mature males individually.
 Hens are fine in a flight cage together as long as they have enough personal space.
 A rule of thumb is one square foot of space per bird, but keep in mind that canaries love the higher perching places.
-Square footage of a cage does NOT equate to square footage at perching height.
+The overall square footage of a cage does NOT equate to square footage at perching height... each bird wants to be on the top perches.

-One breeding pair that has two successful nests of three chicks each, would give you eight birds to provide housing for in your first season.
+One breeding pair that has two successful nests, of three to four chicks each, would give you eight to ten birds to provide housing for after their breeding season is finished.
 If you have more than one pair.... well, you can do the math and quickly determine that cage space will be a primary need.

 Planning Your Pairings

 Since my goals are to produce exceptional singers, I plan my pairings based on the song of the male and the song of the hen's father.
-The theory is if the male sings low notes and the hen's father signs in the high range, then any young from that pairing would have the quality of both...and would have a broader range in their song than either of the parents.
+The theory is if the male sings low notes and the hen's father signs in the high range, then young from that pairing may have the genetic qualities of both...and would have a broader range in their song than either of the parents.

 I plan my pairings sitting on the couch with my pedigree records and notes.
 I look at family lines, wanting to preserve them and keep them strong.
 I will line breed (breeding daughter to father, or son to mother) for a generation or two to concentrate the qualities of the line, paying careful attention to the youngsters that are produced.

 A domesticated canary's life cycle is governed by light, just as it is for birds in the wild.
 Think about the change of seasons outside your window.
 In the Spring, days start getting longer and trees start coming back to life, flowers bloom, birds start nesting.
-In the summer, the days are long and birds born that year are growing an maturing.
-Towards the end of Summer, birds molt and replace all of their feathers with new ones, preparing for either migration or for keeping them warm if they stay in colder climates.
+In the Summer, the days are long and birds born that year are growing an maturing.
+Nature uses this warm season to allow birds molt and replace all of their feathers with new ones, preparing for either migration or for keeping the bird warm if they stay in colder climates.
 Then comes Fall, and the number of hours of daylight start dwindling.
-Birds finish their molt and the days grow shorter.
-With the onset of Winter, we have short days and birds.
+Winter gives us the shortest days, and then gives way to Spring and another breeding season.

 If you use artificial light, be sure to have smaller dawn and dusk lamps that come on shortly before lights come on and go off for the day.
-This gives the birds a more natural day, and not a rude awakening when all of the room lights come on.
-The dusk warning lets the hens get back on their nests before lights go out.
+This gives the birds a more natural day, and not a rude awakening if the room lights come on all at once.
+During breeding season, the dusk warning lets the hens get back on their nests before all of the lights go out.
 Should they be caught off the nest when lights go off, the babies will get chilled and, if they don't have enough feathers to keep warm, will most likely die before morning.
+I have also kept a night light or two on during the night in birdrooms where I did not have any windows to offer a bit of moonlight so that the room was not completely dark.

-You should also feed greens which replicates the birds having access to budding plants as their Spring season unfolds.
+You should also feed greens and sprouted seeds which replicates the birds having access to budding plants as their Spring season unfolds.
+Again, we are trying to replicate nature to stimulate the birds to come into breeding condition.

 |I put a nest form in the cage with the hen and give her nesting materials.
 In the photo, you can see strips of newspaper attached to the cage door.
 Also, give them treats of the nestling food you are planning to give when the babies arrive.
 They need to like it, and if they won't eat it themselves, they won't feed it to their babies.
 You can add some wheat germ for a boost of Vitamin E, but be careful to not give too much or they will be too aggressive.